• Skip to primary navigation

 Heat 2 tablespoon vegetable oil in a small skillet over medium-high heat.

-Once the oil is hot, add ½ teaspoon mustard seeds and 10-12 curry leaves and let them crackle for 4-5 seconds.
+Once the oil is hot, add ½ teaspoon brown mustard seeds and 10-12 curry leaves and let them crackle for 4-5 seconds.

 Add 2 whole dry red chilies and 2 tablespoon lightly crushed peanuts to the skillet and fry until they are crispy and golden brown in color.